relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 ## Let's Write Our First Code to Pass the Test

-Create `<core modules repo>/cloud/somebodyscomputer/firstmod.py` with the following contents:
+Create `<extras repo>/cloud/somebodyscomputer/firstmod.py` with the following contents:

 {%highlight python linenos%}